3mdeb/news-and-ideas/blog/content/post/2020-04-14-Hummingboard-Buildroot-Yocto.md

   kas-docker build meta-imx8/kas.yml
   ```

-  > Note: It will take awhile
+  > Note: It will take a while

 You will see something like this: